A newer version of this documentation is available.

 Further Help

 That’s it!
-You are now armed and dangerous with respect to semistructured data management using Analytics via N1QL for Analytics.
-For more information, see N1QL for Analytics Language Reference, or consult the complete list of built-in functions in the Function Reference.
+You are now armed and dangerous with respect to semistructured data management using Analytics via SQL++ for Analytics.
+For more information, see What’s SQL++ for Analytics?, or consult the complete list of built-in functions in Builtin Functions.

 Couchbase Analytics lets you bring a powerful new NoSQL parallel query engine to bear on your data, using the latest state of the art parallel query processing techniques under the hood.
 We hope you find it useful in exploring and analyzing your Couchbase Server data - without having to worry about end user performance impact or doing additional schema design and ETL grunt work to make your NoSQL data analyses possible.